 GTX Residents: Free Spay/Neuter Clinic for Cats

-Spring is around the corner, and with spring comes kitten season!
-The Georgetown Animal Shelter is again holding three free spay/neuter clinic for cats this spring – February 24, April 28, and June 23.
+Kitten season is in full swing, and there are plenty of babies to visit and adopt.
+To keep the kitten population from becoming overwhelming, the Georgetown Animal Shelter is holding the third and final free spay/neuter clinic for cats on June 23.
 The goal of the clinics is to reduce the cat population in Georgetown.
 This is the sixth year that the shelter has offered free spay/neuter clinics for cats, and it seems to be making a difference in the number of kittens ending up at the shelter.

 Spay and neuter surgeries and a rabies vaccination will be provided at no charge.
 Other services available at the clinic include a combo test (feline AIDS/leukemia test) for $20, an FVRCP vaccine for $5, microchip for $10, e-collar for $10, pain medication for $5, or cat carrier for $5.

 Appointments are required for the free clinics, which are offered on a first-come, first-served basis and are not necessarily for low-income cat owners.
 Cats or kittens must be at least three months old.

 The clinic is offered only for cats whose owners live in the Georgetown City Limits, so bring your driver’s license or other form of ID that shows your current address.

 Additionally, the shelter continues to offer low-cost vaccine clinics every few months, which are walk-up clinics for vaccinations only (not spay/neuter surgeries).
 Dates for the shot clinics can be found at pets.georgetown.org/programs/low-cost-shots-and-neutering/.

 Call (512) 930-3592 to schedule your cat for surgery.
 All spay or neuter surgeries will be done by a licensed veterinarian.